vmware-samples/vmware-blockchain-samples/vmbc-ethereum/README.md

 No one, including the administrator, can view the private transaction details, such as the source, target, or amount transacted.
 The platform uses Zero Knowledge Proofs to guarantee that the transaction is valid and ensures no double-spending.
 The privacy solution is currently in Tech Preview, and the APIs might change in future releases.
 For details, see [Privacy](./privacy/README.md).

 ### Security
-VMware Blockchain for Ethereum provides several security features to keep blockchain data secure.
+VMware Blockchain for Ethereum provides several security features to secure blockchain data.
 These security features are supported by the VMware Blockchain platform and are not specific to the Ethereum implementation.
 For details, see details [Security](./security.md).

 ### Block Explorers
 The following options of Block Explorers are available: